CASE FILE #BLPD-1971-01-01-001

 OFFICIAL BRIEFING (FACT-BASED)

-Andre Jones and Freddie Tiller, both from East St. Louis, Illinois, committed a series of violent crimes culminating in the murder of three individuals on April 30, 1979.
-The victims, Richard Stoltz, 63, and two others, were targeted during a robbery; Jones provided Tiller with a firearm used in the attacks.
-Following a brief manhunt, both suspects were apprehended on May 4, 1979.
-Jones was convicted of three counts of murder and is currently serving a life sentence at Menard Correctional Center, while Tiller, initially sentenced to death, had his sentence commuted and was released after serving 80 years.
-Significant evidence includes Jones's confession to multiple murders and the connection of both suspects to a pattern of violent crime in the region during that period.
+Andre Jones and Freddie Tiller, both American spree killers, committed a series of murders in East St. Louis, Illinois, culminating in the deaths of three individuals on April 30, 1979.
+The victims included 63-year-old Richard Stoltz, who was shot while stacking bricks, and two others whose identities were confirmed during the investigation.
+Jones and Tiller were apprehended on May 4, 1979, following a brief investigation that linked them to the crimes.
+Jones, who has a history of violent offenses, was convicted of three counts of murder and is currently serving a life sentence at Menard Correctional Center, while Tiller was initially sentenced to death, later commuted to 80 years imprisonment.
+Significant evidence included eyewitness accounts and the weapon used in the crime, which was traced back to Jones.

 COMMUNITY INTELLIGENCE (THEORY-BASED)